OFFICIAL TRANSCRIPTS • COLLEGE PREPARATION • AP • PORTFOLIO • PROJECT-BASED LEARNING

 Creative

-Students can develop portfolio work that shows technical skill, creative growth, and personal direction.
+Students can develop art, design, media, or writing that shows technical skill, creative growth, and personal direction.

 Independent

-Self-directed work helps students explore interests and build confidence through action.
+Self-directed projects, research pieces, and reflections help students explore interests and build confidence through action.

 College planning connection

 When students understand their interests more clearly, they can make better choices about courses, activities, college majors, essays, and future goals.
-We help students build a high school story that feels honest, focused, and personal.
+We help students shape major exploration, project planning, college list direction, essay themes, and portfolio positioning into a high school story that feels honest, focused, and personal.

 A flexible pathway